jmilabs/dev-setup/readme.md

 ## tmux

+Tmux lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.

 1. In your terminal type, `brew install tmux`.

 2. To verify your installation, type `brew list | grep "zsh"`.
 You should see `tmux` as an output.

 ## Sublime Text 2

+Sublime Text is a sophisticated text editor for code, markup and prose.
+You'll love the slick user interface, extraordinary features and amazing performance.

 1. Download Sublime Text 2 [here](http://www.sublimetext.com/2).